Picture a recruiter’s nightmare.

 2. You can assess candidate performance objectively

-When you use pre-employment assessments, you’re evaluating candidates based on their skills and not just what they say in their CVs.
+When you use pre-employment assessments, you’re evaluating candidates based on their skills and not just what they say in their resumes.
 Research has shown that many candidates are perfectly comfortable bending the truth in their resumes.

 Furthermore, candidates are not always the best judges of what’s most relevant to a role.
-We all know it sometimes takes a few minutes of digging to find the most important information in a badly written CV.
+We all know it sometimes takes a few minutes of digging to find the most important information in a badly written resume.

 Skills tests are not only better predictive tools (more on this below) but also more inclusive ones.
-Many studies have shown the role that unconscious bias plays in early hiring decisions.
-One 2021 survey found that recruiters were less likely to call candidates with “ethnic”-sounding names, particularly if they were women.

 In addition to recruiters’ unconscious biases, many common resume “best practices” touted by recruitment professionals also discriminate against certain groups, as shown in the table below:

-Resume “red flags” | Groups this negatively affects |
+Resume “red flags”

-Large gaps between roles | People with illnesses or disabilities that have hindered their ability to work; Parents and carers with childcare responsibilities returning to the workforce, who are more likely to be women |
+People with illnesses or disabilities that have hindered their ability to work; Parents and carers with childcare responsibilities returning to the workforce, who are more likely to be women

-Frequent changing of roles | People with responsibilities that have forced them to move |
+People with responsibilities that have forced them to move

-Poor spelling and/or grammar | People whose first language isn’t English; People with learning disabilities such as dyslexia |
+People whose first language isn’t English; People with learning disabilities such as dyslexia

 The long-term effects of objectively assessing candidates are huge: Hiring managers who use assessments rate their hires as “above average” or “excellent.”

-3. The tests are developed by subject-matter experts
+3. Tests are developed by subject-matter experts

 Even the most plugged-in recruiter has gaps in their knowledge of the role they’re hiring for.
 For example, you might not know the specific coding experience candidates require or whether having experience as the head of product at a SaaS company is relevant for the role of chief executive officer of a media startup.

 All of TestGorilla’s tests are created by subject-matter experts (SMEs) who have an in-depth understanding of the practical competencies required for specific roles.
-They also have the knowledge and experience needed to prepare relevant and up-to-date test questions that keep up with industry changes.
+They also have the knowledge and experience needed to create relevant and up-to-date test questions that keep up with industry changes.

 For example, Jessie, an SME with extensive experience as an environmental consultant and an MSc in Chemistry, authored our Working with Data test.
 She applied her scientific skills to create questions about data visualizations, scientific writing, and GIS analysis and mapping.
 Now that’s someone you can trust to ask the right questions.

-4. Candidates are happier
+4. Candidates are happier – and skills assessments help them save time

 Providing a great candidate experience is one of the best ways to improve overall employee satisfaction and retention.
 One way you can do this is by keeping the initial application process as short and simple as possible.